Coxwell Self-Binding Path Gravel is a remarkably easy to lay and its hard-wearing surface requires minimum maintenance and aftercare.

 It is used extensively throughout Southern England and Wales on pathways and cycle tracks in parks, country estates, gardens and golf courses.

-On selected applications, the material has even been laid using an asphalt paver.
 Please see our laying guidelines for further details.

 Coxwell 5mm Path Dressing